jeekkd/restricted-iptables/README.md

 > **Note:**
 > Rules are stored in /tmp by default, /tmp is cleaned automatically so if you wish to keep your rules
-> permanently you can either change the location the scripts use or manually save by doing the following
+> permanently you can either change the location the script uses (This is possible near the bottom of configuration.sh) or manually save by doing the following:
 >
 > Saving:
 > ```